Individual and Professional Services

 The Highlands Ability Battery is the gold standard assessment for measuring human abilities.
 It is based on more than 70 years of research and enjoys exceptional validity and reliability ratings.

 The key idea is that each individual has a core set of abilities which do not change after approximately the age of 14.When the day-to-day tasks in a career require use of core abilities, people tend to be happy and fulfilled in their work.
 On the other hand, if these tasks primarily require working outside of core abilities, people tend to be frustrated.
 If you find yourself dreading your daily work tasks, the Highlands Ability Battery may be the first step in charting a new, more fulfilling career path.

 The Highlands Ability Battery itself takes about 3 to 4 hours to complete.
-After taking the battery, you receive a detailed written report and an 2-hour professional feedback session, which is recorded for you on CD.
+After taking the battery, you receive a detailed written report and a 2-hour professional feedback session, which is audio recorded for you.

 Professional Hypnosis Certification - Learn to be a Hypnotist

 Dr. Fredric Mau is offering his Professional Hypnosis Certification Course over five weekends beginning January 23, 2021.
 This course provides up to 50 CEs (including 4 ethics CEs) for professional and school counselors and non-contact hours for social workers, as well as certification as a hypnotherapist or consulting hypnotist by the National Guild of Hypnotists (NGH).
 Associates, students, and interns are welcome.